 I haven’t knocked into anything for weeks and weeks.

 And yesterday I saw for myself our bear on Ridge Road.
 We met halfway down the long hill.
 I must tell you that he did not look haunted or hunted or hung-over, nor did he look sad.
 He looked a little shy, I’ll admit, and he did not stay long and he did not look back when he left.
-But he also seemed rather graceful, as though coming upon somebody or something and then leaving were a natural interlude, a moment not to be forgotten, and not at all awkward.
+But he also seemed rather graceful, as though coming upon somebody or something and then leaving were a natural interlude, oddly familiar, and not at all awkward.